awsdocs/aws-codecommit-user-guide/doc_source/customer-managed-policies.md

 You can configure a CodeCommit repository so that code pushes or other events trigger actions, such as invoking a function in AWS Lambda\.
 For more information, see [Create a trigger for a Lambda function](how-to-notify-lambda.md)\.
 This information is specific to triggers, and not CloudWatch Events\.

-If you want your trigger to run a Lambda function directly \(instead of using an Amazon SNS topic to invoke the Lambda function\), and you do not configure the trigger in the Lambda console, you must include a policy similar to the following in the function's resource policy:
+If you want your trigger to run a Lambda function directly \(instead of using an Amazon SNS topic to invoke the Lambda function\), and you do not configure the trigger in the Lambda console, you must include a statement similar to the following in the function's resource\-based policy:

 ```
 {